pvtl/voyager-page-blocks/README.md

 ### 1. Define a Block

 Familiarize yourself with `/config/page-blocks.php`.
-This is where you'll define each block - you'll tell it which field fields it should have (for the admin to manage) and which Blade template it should use on the frontend.
+This is where you'll define each block - you'll tell it which fields the block should have (for the admin to manage) and which Blade template it should use on the frontend.

 - Each array inside this configuration file is a page block
 - Each block contains __fields__